 You won’t have to worry about the maul accidentally slipping from your hands and careening in the direction of someone nearby.

-The steel contains a rust-resistant coating that keeps the maul looking brand new even after years and years of use.
+The steel contains a rust-resistant coating that keeps the block buster looking brand new even after years and years of use.

 Fiskars Splitting Maul Pros: